Greg Moore, an Australian

 Smallbridge, this became a problem for BT.

-This was well before the days of broadband and fibre optic and consequently,
+This was well before the days of broadband and external fibre optic,

 BT and Pont Data signed a formal